FNNDSC/ChRIS_ui/README.md

 ## Preconditions

 ### Install latest Docker.
-Currently tested platforms
+Currently tested platforms:
 * ``Ubuntu (16.04/17.04/17.10)``
 * ``MAC OS X 10.11+``

 ### Optionally get the backend services up so you can fully test the UI against actual data
 * Install latest ``Docker Compose``
-* On a Linux machine make sure to add your computer user to the ``docker group``
+* On a Linux machine make sure to add your computer user to the ``docker`` group

 Then open a terminal and fire the backend services up:
 ```bash